ManjulaSivasamy-DataAnalyst/-Power-Bill-Database-System/README.md

 - Consumption vs billing relationship graph
 - City-wise geographical billing activity
 - Meter-wise table of paid and unpaid amounts
+-Used SQL queries to solve business problems

 🛠 Tools Used

 - Power BI – for building interactive visual dashboards
 - Excel/CSV – as the primary dataset format
+- SQL – for writing queries to analyze revenue, payment status, and usage

  📂 Dataset Summary